quasarframework/quasar-starter-kit/README.md

 > Starter Kit for a Quasar Project.

 ## Usage
-Use Quasar CLI to generate a new project using this template:
+Use Vue CLI to generate a new project using this template:

 ``` bash
 # install Vue CLI if you don't have it already